aws-samples/serverless-patterns/fargate-aurora-serverless-cdk/README.md

 }'
 ```

 Make a GET request to the `/showtables` endpoint.
-This retrieves the message from the queue.
+This retrieves the tables from the database.
 For example:

 ```bash
 curl --location --request GET '<REPLACE WITH FARGATE SERVICE URL>/showtables'